France and weapons of mass destruction: Test victims compensation

-Non-nuclear WMD
+Chemical and biological weapons

 France states that it does not currently possess chemical weapons.
 The country ratified the Chemical Weapons Convention (CWC) in 1995, and acceded to the Biological and Toxin Weapons Convention (BWC) in 1984.
 France also ratified the Geneva Protocol in 1926.

 During World War I, France, not Germany as commonly believed, was actually the first nation to use chemical weapons though this was notably a nonlethal tear gas attack (xylyl bromide) carried out in August 1914 against invading German troops.
 Once the war had degenerated into trench warfare and new methods to attain an advantage were sought, the German Army initiated a chlorine gas attack against the French Army at Ypres on 15 April 1915, initiating a new method of warfare but failed that day to exploit the resulting break in the French line.
 In time, the more potent phosgene replaced chlorine in use by armies on the Western Front, including France, leading to massive casualties on both sides of the conflict.
 As the war progressed, the effects were mitigated by development of protective clothing and masks.

-At the outbreak of World War II, France maintained large stockpiles of mustard gas and phosgene but did not use them against the invading Axis troops, and no chemical weapons were used on the battlefield by the Axis invaders.
+At the outbreak of World War II, France maintained large stockpiles of mustard gas and phosgene but did not use them against the invading Axis troops, and no chemical weapons were used on the battlefield by the Axis invaders on the western front; Germany only employed chemical weapons against the people of the Soviet Union.

 During the invasion of France, German forces captured a French biological research facility and purportedly found plans to use potato beetles against Germany.